Early Years Foundation Stage (EYFS)

 Our pricing strategy is based on a 3-tier structure - higher dependency babies aged 0-18 months, Toddlers aged between 18-36 months and those aged 3-4 years.

-All prices include nappies, formula milk (we offer SMA) and freshly prepared snacks and refreshments.
+All prices include nappies, formula milk (we offer Cow&Gate) and freshly prepared snacks and refreshments.

 From September 2019 we will be offering full cooked meals for Lunch and Tea.

 Menus will be based on a three week rota, ordered in advance.
-Meals will incur additional charges (£2.20 for a main and dessert) More details will follow shortly.
+Meals will incur additional charges (£2.20 for a main and dessert) Please refer to our cooked meals page

 If you do not wish to take advantage of this cooked meal option packed lunches and/or tea can be provided from home.